-BITCOIN EXPLODED in popularity in 2017, soaring from less than $1,000 in January to more than $19,000 in December, before backing off from those dizzying heights and ending the year just above $14,000.
+BITCOIN EXPLODED in popularity in 2017, skyrocketing from less than $1,000 in January to more than $19,000 in December, before backing off from those dizzying heights and ending the year just above $14,000.
 The decline turned into a rout in 2018, with bitcoin finishing the year at $3,700.
 The end of cryptocurrencies?
 Just when pundits were writing off bitcoin, it’s come roaring back in 2019, soaring above $12,000, before settling back closer to $8,000 at the end of the third quarter.

 Bitcoin may be intended as a new currency, but it also has similarities to an alternative investment—and perhaps the closest parallel is gold.
 Neither bitcoin nor physical gold have any intrinsic value: They don’t pay interest like a bond and they don’t generate earnings and dividends like a stock.
 Instead, the value ascribed to both bitcoin and gold is born mostly of faith and trust.